 All pupils are screened for their reading using STAR / GL assessment data.
 STAR tests will be conducted as a baseline in September and then termly during assessment weeks.
 Curriculum Team analyse data.
-All staff are made aware of pupils' reading ages so that they can adapt teaching in response (Bromcom / Needs by Class).
+All staff are made aware of pupils' reading ages so that they can adapt teaching in response (Bromcom /Provision Map).